 Due to the Watershed’s proximity to the city and terrain that tends to direct smoke toward Santa Fe, prescribed burns within its boundaries may impact populated areas.
 The SFNF works closely with the New Mexico Environment Department (NMED) and the New Mexico Department of Health (NMDOH) to monitor air quality during a planned ignition and limit the severity of smoke impacts.

 Smoke will likely be visible from Santa Fe, Tesuque, Glorieta, Pecos Canyon, El Dorado and I-25.
 Smoke may settle into lower elevations and drainages overnight but should lift by midmorning.
 Lingering smoke may be present for up to one week after ignitions are complete.

-Smoke-sensitive individuals and people with heart or respiratory problems are encouraged to take precautionary measures.
-Information on air quality and protecting your health can be found online at the New Mexico Environment Department’s website at https://nmtracking.org/fire.
+Information on air quality and protecting your health by using the 5-3-1 visibility method can be found online at the New Mexico Department of Health’s website at https://nmtracking.org/fire.

 Santa Fe National Forest

 Media Contact: Julie Anne Overton Acting Public Affairs Officer